YottaDB/YDBDoc/ProgGuide/extrout.rst

 * Specification of pre-allocation for "scalar" types (parameters which are passed by value) is an error.

 .. note::
    Pre-allocation is optional for all output-only parameters except ydb_string_t * and ydb_char_t \*.
 Pre-allocation yields better management of memory for the external call.
+When an external call exceeds its specified preallocation (ydb_string_t * or ydb_char_t * output), YottaDB produces the EXCEEDSPREALLOC error.
+In the case that the user allocates space for the character pointer inside a ydb_string_t * type output parameter, a length field longer than the specified preallocated size for the output parameter does not cause an EXCEEDSPREALLOC error.

 +++++++++++++++++++++++++++++
 Callback Mechanism